 Transgene Track

-The aim of this Challenge is to develop a non-invasive imaging approach to determine the in vivo efficacy and biodistribution of (chimeric antigen receptor) CAR-T cells and adeno-associated viruses (AAVs).
+The aim of this Challenge was to develop a non-invasive imaging approach to determine the in vivo efficacy and biodistribution of (chimeric antigen receptor) CAR-T cells and adeno-associated viruses (AAVs).

 Conference presentation